 a.
 A CORI report shall consist of arrest, pending criminal charges or criminal charges that have been finally disposed of for any offense involving sexual or physical abuse, any offense involving children and violent or drug-related crimes, including driving under the influence of alcohol or drugs.

 b.
 A CORI report shall also consist of the report of a restraining order entered pursuant to M.G.L. c.
 209A, violations of such restraining orders and other arrests, pending charges or findings relative to abuse of adult or child family members.

+4. Allegations of abuse or neglect, supported in a report issued pursuant to M.G.L. c.
+119, § 51B.

+5. Adjudication by the Sex Offender Registry Board as a registered sex offender.

+6. Criminal record information from a Fingerprint-based check.

 (d) The assessment shall be summarized in a written report and shall document the dates and location of assessment activities, and:

+1. the applicant's previous experience with foster or adoption placement services, if any, and the outcome of such experience;

-1. motivation for fostering or adoption;
+2. motivation for adoption;

-2. emotional stability and compatibility of the applicants;
+3. emotional stability and compatibility of the applicants;